jupyterhub/jupyter-server-proxy/docs/source/server-process.rst

 ``unix_socket``
 ^^^^^^^^^^^^^^^

+    This option uses a Unix socket on a filesystem path, instead of a TCP port.
+It can be passed as a string specifying the socket path, or *True* for Jupyter Server Proxy to create a temporary directory to hold the socket, ensuring that only the user running Jupyter can connect to it.

-    If *True*, the server will listen on a Unix socket at a filesystem path, instead of a TCP port.
-The ``{port}`` argument (see :ref:`server-process-cmd`) will be a filesystem path for this socket instead of a port number.
+    If this is used, the ``{port}`` argument in the command template (see :ref:`server-process-cmd`) will be a filesystem path for this socket instead of a port number.
 The server should create a Unix socket bound to this path and listen for HTTP requests on it.

-    The Unix socket will only be available to the user the server belongs to, whereas TCP sockets are available to any users on the same host.

-    If this is used, the ``port`` configuration key is ignored.
+The ``port`` configuration key will be ignored.

     Defaults to *False*.